epfl-ada/ada-2024-project-data_brigada/README.md

 1. How can we define the different character tropes ?
 Are there differences between genders?
 2. What has been the evolution of these character tropes over the years ?
 3. What is considered a "successful" movie ?
-4. What character archetypes make a movie successful ?
-Does the character's actor/actress influence the movie's success ?
+4. Does the character's actor/actress influence the movie's success ?
+Do archetypes affect the movie's success differently depending on the genre ?
-5. Do character archetypes affect the movie's success differently depending on the genre ?
+5. What characters make a movie successful ?

 ## Methods
 We used NLP techniques to analyse the character tropes, in order to define the character archetype between female and male.
 In the futur, NLP will be used to process the plot summaries in order to extract the key features and cluster similar plots into groups.